sgchun/nps/README.md

      ...
      ```

-   - The *preformatted* format is the native format for NPS.
+   - The *PREFORMATTED* format is the native format for NPS.
 We provide all summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format.
 This is a tab-delimited text file format, and rows are sorted by chromsome numbers and positions.
 The following seven columns are required:
      - **chr**: chromosome name starting with "chr."
 NPS expects only chromosomes chr1-chr22.
      - **pos**: base position of SNP.
      - **ref** and **alt**: reference and alternative alleles of SNP.
 NPS does not allow InDels, tri-allelic SNPs, or duplicated markers.